-Typically, this work remedying societal disparities common in tiny house construction involves a long massage and cultivation of both people and ordinances within offices of community planning and development
+Why: Typically, this work remedying societal disparities common in housing policy involves a long massage and cultivation of both people and ordinances within offices of community planning and development.

 - Mr. Fair’s thesis offers a set of proposals, rubrics, analysis and Maryland area contact and photo book, following a winter 2020 questionnaire of over 90 responses focused on Baltimore and on Blackness.

-- He looks forward to expanding this work in a part-time, in-kind basis, by building a Maryland Tiny Houses Coalition E-mail List.
+- He looks forward to expanding this work in a part-time, in-kind basis, by building a Maryland Tiny Houses Coalition Mailing List.